 That’s why, when they received an email about virtual call-back queues from Qless, they knew they needed to implement this system quickly.
 Within four days, the team was working remotely, and the virtual call-back queue was up and running.

 — Scott Robinson

 Colleges and universities around the globe began closing their campuses in mid-March to protect staff and students from the coronavirus.
-SAIT was preparing for the closure, but were unsure how to transition to remote working—especially for those who dealt directly with students and prospects.
-They knew that student services calls would likely increase due to these unprecedented circumstances, as students would be worried and want to know what was happening with their education.
+SAIT was preparing for the closure but was unsure how to transition to remote working, especially for those dealing directly with students and prospects.
+In addition, they knew that student calls would likely increase due to these unprecedented circumstances, as students would be worried and want to know what was happening with their education.

 “The lines don’t stop during the day, especially during peak times,” said Scott Robinson, Associate Registrar.
 “Because of that, we’ve had to constantly monitor and manage how many employees are in the office, available to help.
 Lunch times, break time—they all have to be adjusted to help with these longer lines.”